Xiddoc/PySdarot/README.md

 ## Usage

-The PySdarot modules offers 2 ways of using it- through a Python API, or by running it with command line arguments.
+PySdarot offers 2 ways of using it- through a Python API, or by running it with command line arguments.

 ### Command Line